 The Bargibanti’s pygmy seahorse was the first species of pygmy seahorse to be discovered and is arguably one of the cutest animals in the oceans.

 The Bargibant’s pygmy seahorse is is a master of camouflage and extremely difficult to spot amongst the gorgonian coral it inhabits for their entire lives.

 Adults are usually found in pairs or clusters of pairs, with up to 28 pygmy seahorses recorded on a single gorgonian.
 They reside at depths of 52.5 to 131 feet (16-40 m) and live exclusively on gorgonian corals of the genus Muricella.

 These pygmies have be found all the way from Japan, Indonesia and the Philippines to northern Australia, Papua New Guinea, Solomon Islands and Fiji.

-They are one of the most commonly observed, and photographed species by scuba divers.
+They are one of the most commonly observed, and photographed species by scuba divers – a great macro camera is certainly needed.
 However great care must taken as these fragile creatures have no eyelids, therefore extremely sensitive to bright lights, such as torches and camera strobes.

 |Scientific Name||Hippocampus bargibanti|

 The spiny seahorse, known for its distinctive dark tipped spines and long, tapered snout, made its first recorded appearance in Maui in the 1920s.